achow101/btcinformation.org/_data/devdocs/en/examples/transactions.md

 list of UTXOs.

 {% highlight bash %}
-> bitcoin-cli -regtest generate 1
+> bitcoin-cli -regtest -generate 1
+> # use `bitcoin-cli -regtest generate 1` for Bitcoin Core 0.20.x and earlier

 > unset NEW_ADDRESS
 {% endhighlight %}